12 ga., 14 ga., 16 ga, or 18 ga.: Abbreviation for the steel gauge of a frame and/or door.

 Door Closer: A mechanical device that closes a door, in general after someone opens it, or after it was automatically opened.

 Dummy Trim: Trim only, without lock.
-Typically used on the inactive door in a pair of doors.
+Typically used on the inactive door in a pair of doors or on closet doors with roller latches.

 Dutch Door: A door divided into two parts horizontally, allowing one half to be shut and the other left open.

 Electric Strike: An electrical device that permits releasing of the door from a remote control.

 Existing Wall Anchor (EWA or EOA): An expansion bolt sleeve anchor, used to anchor a frame in an existing block wall.
 A reinforcement bracket and a punch-out or a punch & dimple prep through the stop of the frame is required for the sleeve anchor to go through.
 EOA anchors are also used for exterior wood stud walls (new and existing), where the frame butts the wall.

 Exit Device: A door-locking device designed to grant instant exit by pressing on a cross bar that releases the locking bolt or latch.